mautic/developer-documentation-new/docs/rest_api/segments.rst

 * Returns ``200 OK`` when the request successfully deletes the Segment.

-The response is a JSON object containing the data of the deleted Segment, similar to :ref:`Get Segment <get Segment response>`.
+The response is similar to :ref:`Get Segment <get Segment response>` but contains the deleted Segment data.

 Properties
 ----------